-In addition to the labs in the Department of Biological Sciences, two computer labs in the math department have sophisticated mathematical and statistical software packages such as MATLAB, Mathematics, and SAS.
+In addition to the labs in the Department of Biological Sciences, two computer labs in the math department have sophisticated mathematical and statistical software packages such as MATLAB and SAS.

 Biomathematics students complete research projects in a wide variety of phenomena that can be modeled through mathematics.
 These projects range widely depending on student interest and ideal biomathematics jobs.
 Some past projects include:

 - Coral bleaching